Wabash Little Giants football

 The Wabash Little Giants football team represents Wabash College in the sport of college football at the NCAA Division III level.
+The Little Giants have competed as a member of the North Coast Athletic Conference (NCAC) since 2000.
+Wabash plays home games at Hollett Little Giant Stadium in Crawfordsville, Indiana.
+Don Morel served as the team's head coach from 2016 to 2024, amassing a 61-20 record overall and a 54-15 record in conference play.
+Jake Gilbert (Wabash '98) will take over as head coach for the 2025 season.

 History

 In 1884, Wabash played its first game of intercollegiate football when it defeated a team from Butler University on October 25, 4–0.
 The first intercollegiate game in the state took place on May 31, between Butler and DePauw University.
 From the 1890s to the 1910s, the Wabash football team played schedules against many much larger colleges, such as Illinois, Indiana and Purdue, against whom the Little Giants occasionally won impressive upsets.
 For instance Wabash won all five games against Purdue between 1906 and 1911.